So you just had an intimate session with your spouse.

 1. Not complimenting your spouse if you had a good time

 It’s not fair to keep quiet and let your spouse wonder if you had a great time.

 While it’s okay for your partner to ask if you had a great time, it shouldn’t be every time.

-Praising your partner for a job well done will not only make them feel good about themselves, they’ll also look forward to another great time with you, which will improve the quality of your marital sex life.
+Praising your partner for a job well done will not only make them feel good about themselves, but they’ll also look forward to another great time with you, which will improve the quality of your marital sex life.